cboettig/ews-review/manuscript.md

 signal patterns postulated, such as increasing variance and coefficient of variation, [@Carpenter2006], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
-Consequently, experimential evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation [Figure 1:
+Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
+CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation (Figure).
-Equilibrium Diagram of Saddle Node][@Barnosky2012].
 Saddle-nodes are one of many potential bifurcations in ecological systems, though.
 Rapid regime shifts may also occur in the absence of bifurcations at all.

+***Insert figure of saddle-node bifurcation - NR***

-@Dai2012 clearly maps out the entire saddle-node bifurcation diagram emprically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time). @Veraart2011 shows a very similar result in a similar system.
+@Dai2012 clearly maps out the entire saddle-node bifurcation diagram empirically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time). @Veraart2011 shows a very similar result in a similar system.
 These important experiments are among the best